Rothamsted/agri-schemas/drafts/201904-dfw-hackathon/ebi-gxa-use-case/README.md

 ## Queries
 a few sample queries, about original GXA and the AgriSchemas-based modelling shown above, are [here](SPARQL-Queries.md).

-## Conversion realisation and workflow
+## Conversion implementation and workflow

 GXA doesn't seem to have a complete API to get all the information we wanted for the modelling reported below.
 So we had to mix manual operations, script-automated steps and API/download services.